My Love And Hate With Instagram

 Comparing yourself to others is bad because you not see the hard work that they might have put in before they accomplished what they have now.
 Use it as motivation to work towards achieving your goals.

-The Haves And The Have Nots
+Its All About The Haves And The Have Nots

 On the heels of comparison, Instagram is a place where you can distinctively tell apart from the haves and the have nots.
 Not true for all though because there are the ones who are actually wealthy and those that pretend to be.
 There are accounts on Instagram that are based solely on showing off wealth, luxury lifestyles or unboxing designer bags, shoes and clothing.

 It has now become a tool for selling a “fake reality” thereby giving a sense of false hope to the vulnerable.
 Whatever happened to sharing things that we love?
 Instagram used to be the place where I look for inspiration but now I only look to see how I can stand out.

 Instead of trying to perfect my feed, I take the opportunity to see what’s already out there and what I can do differently – Shevy

 Following and Un-following